 The explanatory model of the motoric movement action provides a universal explanation of all functional perception processes within all goal-directed actions.
-It demonstrates that performing any conceivable action always requires the simultaneous perception of three autonomous foci, in accordance with J.J.
+It demonstrates that performing any conceivable action always requires the simultaneous perception of three autonomous foci3, in accordance with J.J.
 Gibson's theory, which includes both the movement of the animal/organism and the movement of the environment.
-While rowing towards the pillars of a bridge, one autonomous focus remains engaged with (the movement of) the bridge, which universally represents a catching action.
-The other two autonomous foci are concerned with the perception of movement within the egocentrically executed action, i.e., the movement of the boat along an external action trajectory shape (toward the bridge), which universally represents a throwing action.
+When placing a glass on a coaster, one autonomous focus remains engaged with (the movement of) the coaster, which universally represents a catching action.
+The two other autonomous foci are concerned with perceiving the movement within the egocentrically executed action: specifically, with the movement of the (bottom of the) glass along an action trajectory shape (towards the coaster), which universally represents a throwing action.

-This article specifically focuses on the two foci involved in the egocentric throwing action of the boat to guide it, for example, under a bridge.
-The explanatory model shows that every conceivable throwing action requires a compelling cooperation between an autonomous internal focus and an autonomous external focus.
-This insight, that two autonomous foci are present instead of a single undivided motor action, not only allows a final and ending specification of all individual perception processes but also reveals as a novelty that a coupling within the egocentric throwing action itself is capable to occur.
+This article specifically focuses on the two foci involved in the egocentric throwing action when putting a glass down on a coaster.
+The explanatory model shows that all throwing actions require a compelling cooperation between an autonomous internal focus and an autonomous external focus.
+This insight, that two autonomous foci are present instead of a single undivided motor action, not only allows a final and ending specification of all perception processes individually but also reveals as a novelty that a coupling within the egocentric throwing action itself is capable to occur4.

-The explanatory model of the motoric movement action thus provides a complete description of the tau-coupling process, wherein the essence of the task, the primary focus, is executed through (the perception of) the movement of the boat over a pre-planned action trajectory shape between the current position of the boat and the pillars of a bridge.
-This perceptual image is therefore determined in advance within a tactical consideration and involves identifying the future sequential positions the boat must occupy to achieve a successful action.
-Sequential positions of any object effectively always create line segment shapes, and when the action is actually executed, the current position of the boat is going to fill in that perceptual image step by step.
+The explanatory model of the motoric movement action thus provides a complete description of the tau-coupling process, wherein the essence of the task, the primary focus, is executed through (the perception of) the movement of the (bottom of the) glass over a pre-planned action trajectory shape between the current position of the glass and the coaster5.
+This perceptual image is therefore determined in advance within a tactical consideration and doesn't merely consist than the future sequential positions the (bottom of the) glass must occupy to achieve a successful action.
+Sequential positions of any object effectively always create line segment shapes, and when the action is actually executed, the current position of the (bottom of the) glass is going to fill in that perceptual image step by step.
 Thus, it can be observed within a line segment shape that the gap of the latent positions P gradually disappears and, in full accordance with the findings of D.N.
-Lee, produces the tau-value, which plays a crucial role in the completion of the motor action in cooperation with the secondary focus.
+Lee, produces the tau-value, which plays a crucial role in the completion of the motor action in cooperation with the secondary focus6.